YazanAlhalabi/WhackAMole/README.md

 # WhackAMole

-its a game from JS30 challenges
+its a game from JS30 challenges!

-I'll be adding more features to it stay tuned
+Features I added:

+1)Show your Best Score

+2)Local storage to keep tracking of your best score

+Features I will be adding later:

+1) Countdown timer

+2) Extra Lvls that means faster Mole!